 - Second face to face interview (consisting mostly in technical questions, or practical tests, and typical when you apply for a technical position).

-While the second face to face interview differs for every position at Amazon, the questions the interviewers ask in the first two stages are pretty similar, regardless of the job you try to get with them.
-We will walk you through the first two stages of their hiring process right now, and also give you some hints about the rest.
+While the second face to face interview differs for every position at Amazon, the questions the interviewers ask in the first two stages of the hiring process are pretty similar, regardless of the job you try to get with the retail giant.
+I will try to walk you through the first two stages of their hiring process right now, and also give you some hints about the rest.
 Let’s start!

 Screening interview over the phone